spheredev/neosphere/readme.md

 [![Build Status](https://travis-ci.org/fatcerberus/minisphere.svg?branch=master)]
 (https://travis-ci.org/fatcerberus/minisphere)

-minisphere is a drop-in replacement for the Sphere game engine written from the ground up in C.  It boasts high compatibility with most games written for Sphere 1.x, but with better performance and new functionality.
+minisphere is a drop-in replacement and successor to the Sphere game engine, written from the ground up in C.  It boasts a high level of compatibility with most games written for Sphere 1.x, with better performance and new functionality.
+The majority of games will run with no modifications.

 minisphere is small, living up to its name: The engine in its entirety consists of a single executable just over 2 MB in size, plus around 200KB or so for the